SandyPlatano/posthog/bdr-prep/ferms-notes.md

 Indentify prospects --> Apollo, Clay, BuiltWith, Apify scraper, Rb2B, Ocean.io, Cursor Inbox infracture --> Scaled Mail

+Choosing a tool that is going to solve a certain problem is how I'd choose the tech stack.

 This is what the process typically looks like

 Source data → qualification → research   → personalized outreach.